Your Health Magazine

 It’s Not Just About Drinking More Water

-The old advice to “drink eight glasses a day” has given way to something more nuanced.
+The old advice to “drink eight glasses a day” has given way to a more nuanced approach.
 The trend this year is all-day functional hydration that factors in mineral balance, timing, and your body’s actual absorption rate.

 Plain water is a start, but it doesn’t always cut it during high-demand periods.
 If you’re dealing with heat, travel, or an intense workout schedule, your cells need the right electrolyte ratios to actually hold onto the fluids you’re taking in.